smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

     an external source library/file(member) instead of using the Command field on the step record itself.
-The contents of the external source member will be displayed, using one of the IBM i source file member display tools that are available on a user\'s system.
+The contents of the external source member will be displayed, using one of the IBM i source file member display tools that are available on a user's system.
 Use function key \<**F11**\> to vary the View of this list until the Command line and/or Library/File(Member) value is shown for each Step, in order to determine which Step lines can use option 6.